IsacPasianotto/Reversi-game/README.md

 ```
 where `/usr/lib/jvm/java-21-openjdk-amd64` is the path to the JDK 21 installation on your system.

-#### 3. Wayland and xwayland
+#### 3. Wayland and Xwayland

-If you are a linux user and use [`wayland`](https://wayland.freedesktop.org/) as display server, to run the desktop version of the application you will need [`xwayland`](https://wayland.freedesktop.org/xserver.html) installed on your system.
+If you are a linux user and use [`Wayland`](https://wayland.freedesktop.org/) as display server, to run the desktop version of the application you will need [`Xwayland`](https://wayland.freedesktop.org/xserver.html) installed on your system.

 ## Credits and attributions